 Figure 6.
 Time series of wound healing experiments showing delayed collective migration in D2O in a concentration dependent manner (also see supplemental videos S4 & S5).
 Fluorescent confocal images, red shows DNA and green actin.
 Note that the time axis is not linearly scaled, but rather highlights approximate times when the respective wounds close.
 The scale bars each display a length of 500µm.

 In contrast to our findings, cellular responses to external stimuli are usually irreversible.
 Moreover, drastic changes to the cytoplasm are often lethal to cells or at least inhibit molecular processes required for cell motility.
-This would directly lead to visible changes in the morphology of the cytoskeleton and the phenotype.
-However, we found no detectable alterations in the structure of the actin cytoskeleton independent of the D2O concentration.
 The effect is based on a collective molecular, dissipative resistance through alteration of all proteins in the cytoplasm similar to slowed down relaxation processes when a temperature decrease slows down Brownian motion.